top of page

 Nociception: Physiological pain component, which consists of the processes of transduction, transmission, and modulation of neural signals generated in response to a harmful external stimulus.

 I was benching 225 and feeling strong.
 I added a dime on each side and pressed a set of 8.
-I added another 10 and pumped 7.
+I added another 10 and repped 7.
 I asked my spotter to strip off the 10s and add quarters.
-I was still repping 6 at 275.
+I was repping 6 at 275.
 "Let's add three 45s on each side," I said.
 I started my first rep. I felt strong.
 As I lifted the bar off my chest on my second set, I heard a pop and lost all my strength.
 My spotter grabbed the bar.
 I felt a terrible pain in my right shoulder.
 I immediately defaulted to training and breathed into the pain.
 I sat up.
 My right arm hung limp.
 Something was terribly wrong.

 The pain hurt, but the self-pity was worse.
 So, I dropped it like I dropped the weights.